MarieLynneBlock/MarieLynneBlock/README.md

 #### Fun Facts:
 - **Theme Preference:** The preferred theme for my code editor, as showcased throughout this README, is the [Nord Theme](https://www.nordtheme.com).
 - **Matplotlib Sectret:** I feel a not-so-secret animosity for plots and graphs without defined styles!
 Consistent colours and clear visual themes just make data so much more engaging easier to understand.
+(The default Matplotlib theme could use a little spicing up! 🫣)
+- **Live Programming**: I would love to do some live music programming, however I cannot find the courage.
+Any tips or encouragement from fellow live coding musicians would be greatly appreciated!

 <br>